urielpineda/FrostApp/README.md

 Using Frost API, the user can search through municipalities in Norway
 <br>
-and select a station to view the it's weather data.
+and select a station to view it's weather data.
 The user also has
 <br>
 the option to select the dates they want to view the weather in
 <br>